It can help to know what to expect when you wake up. You may have a drip going into a vein in your arm or hand. You could feel quite drowsy at first.

 It will take longer to recover after a bigger operation.
-You should allow at least 6 weeks to get over it.
+You should allow at least 6 to 8 weeks to get over it.
 Do bear in mind, though, that it takes longer than that for some women to recover.
 If it is taking you a while, you aren't doing anything wrong.
 Some people just heal more quickly than others.
-Talk to your surgeon or nurse specialist at your 6 week follow up appointment if you are at all concerned.
+Talk to your surgeon or nurse specialist at your follow up appointment if you are at all concerned.

 This is an awkward place to have surgery.
 You will find moving around difficult at first.
 It is a good idea not to walk too much for the first few weeks, as this will put a strain on the healing wound and can be painful.
-Keep doing the leg exercises you learned while you were in hospital to help prevent blood clots.

 You may find it better to lie propped up on your side, rather than try to sit.
 An air cushion can make sitting more comfortable.
 You should try to only sit on your wound for short periods of time.